-Nowadays, making cross-border payments is as easy as a click of a button, with all the information instantaneously available, transparent and easy to understand.
-Businesses able to capitalize on digital cross-border payments open up their organization to new geographical regions, better customer service and fewer barriers standing in the way of marketplace leadership.
+Nowadays, making cross-border payments can be as easy as a click of a button, with all the information instantaneously available, transparent and easy to understand.
+Businesses that take advantage of digital cross-border payments open up their organization to better customer service and fewer barriers and delays standing in the way of their business growth.

 Here’s a quick primer on cross-border payments and the benefits of being able to facilitate them smoothly.